lamdu/lamdu/doc/Precedence.md

 In traditional languages a programmer may over-parenthesize, and a linter tool may warn about it.
 In Lamdu, the same AST is always displayed in the same way.

+## On multiple choices for parenthesizing

+Consider the following examples:

+    f (x → 1 + 2) + 3
+    (f x → 1 + 2) + 3

+They both express the same expression tree, and the parentheses are necessary in both, but are around different subtrees!

+When there's choice, it is generally preferred to place the parentheses closer together, because it is easier for readers to visually match them this way.
+So in Lamdu the parentheses appear around the smaller subtree when there are several options.

 ## Precedence in Lamdu

 ### How layout affects precedence